EricSeynaeve/poweroffd/README.md

 # Usage

 The action configuration files go under `/run/poweroffd`.
 Only users that belong to the group `poweroffd` can write here.

+# Configuration

+Poweroffd can be configured with following environment variables:

+  - `POWEROFF_COMMAND`

+    Indicates which command to use for powering off the system.
+The default is `/usr/sbin/poweroff`.

+With the provided systemd unit file, these variables can be set in `/etc/sysconfig/poweroffd`.